covid-policy-modelling/web-ui/README.md

    > script/setup
    ```

-   This script will ask you a series of questions—you'll want to answer that
+   This script will ask you a series of questions—you'll want to answer that:

-   yes, you do want to run in local mode.
+   - yes, you do want to run in local mode.

+   - The _Client ID_ for `http://localhost:3000`

-   When asked, enter the _Client ID_ and _Client Secret_ from the previous step.
+   - The _Client Secret_ for the service.

      Although the script does not say this, for other questions, you can press _Enter_ to select a default value, which is usually appropriate.
      The resulting configuration will be written into a `.env` file in the same directory.

 1. Setup the database: